MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-defining-action-scope-for-pages.md

  The purpose of the [Scope Property](properties/devenv-scope-property.md) is to enable developers to add row-specific actions to the shortcut menu which is available to the user on each line.
 This gives users a more direct way to invoke actions that relate to the selected row or line.

- This is the case when you have, for example, **Line Comments** which are related to a line, but appear in the ribbon.
+ This is the case when you have, for example, **Line Comments** which are related to a line, but appear in the action bar.
 You can specify the scope of the action by setting the [Scope Property](properties/devenv-scope-property.md) on the page action to be either **Page** or **Repeater**.

 > [!NOTE]
 >  It is strongly recommended that the [Scope Property](properties/devenv-scope-property.md) is always appropriately set when developing pages for the [!INCLUDE[nav_uni_app](includes/nav_uni_app_md.md)].